-Jessica is a junior from Pittsburgh majoring in economics + computer science and marketing with minors in Arabic and mathematics.
+Jessica is a junior from Pittsburgh majoring in Arabic and finance with a minor in computer science.
 On campus, she is involved in Delta Sigma Pi, WashU Chaahat, Association of Christian Truth Seekers, Student Tour Leaders, and Team WashU at Sumers Recreation Center.
 Jessica also loves running, coffee, fruit, reading, and Broadway musicals!

 What brought you to The Writing Center?